What Causes Inflammation? 7 Key Contributors

 Inflammation is the body’s natural defense mechanism.
 It is your immune system’s response to cellular injury through increased blood flow, capillary dilatation, leucocyte infiltration, and the production of chemical mediators.
 (1) In essence, it is a perceived threat or injury that causes inflammation.

 Inflammation is a complex process involving the body’s white blood cells and the chemicals that they produce, such as antibodies and cytokines.
 These are released into the blood or affected tissues to fight any type of foreign invader.
-Inflammation protects you from hostile microbes by eliminating toxic agents and repairs damaged tissue.
+Inflammation protects you from hostile microbes by eliminating toxic agents and repairing damaged tissue.

 Acute Inflammation